Q1. If I'm a Chinese citizen with permanent residence of a foreign country, am I eligible to apply?

 A: No, you don't.
 We don't charge any application fees for online application to USTC.

 Q5.
 How can I find which program is taught in English?

-A: Most of the doctoral programs can be conducted in English, while so far master's degree programs in the field of business administration, public administration and geophysics are conducted in English.
+A: Most of the doctoral programs can be conducted in English, and some master's degree programs can be conducted in English.
 On the following websites, you can find master's programs instructed in Chinese or English.

 Q6.
 Where can I get information for a specific program, like courses, credits, requirements, etc.?

 A: You may refer to USTC Graduate School for such information (in Chinese):

 As for information in English, we suggest you to contact professors or departments.

 Q7.
 What should I submit for “Photocopy of degree certificate and academic transcript notarized by Ministry of Education or equivalent authority”?

 A: You have to get the photocopy of your original degree certificate and transcripts to be notarized by Ministry of Education or equivalent authority, like HEC.

 Q8.
 Where should I get physical examination?